pallavigitwork/pallavigitwork/README.md

 Welcome to my GitHub profile!

-I am Pallavi Sharma, versatile professional with rich experience spanning two decades across multiple roles — from individual contributor, technical product manager to scrum master, IP coordinator, and open source advocate.
-Currently, I'm the Founder of 5 Elements Learning (E-Learning) and Mosaic Words (Green Literature Publishing).
-I am a committer to the Selenium Project.
+I am a multifaceted professional with extensive experience across technology, education, and leadership spanning two decades.
+Throughout my career, I have contributed in diverse capacities including individual contributor, technical product manager, scrum master, intellectual property rights coordinator, and coach specializing in open-source test automation tools and programming education for non-technical audiences.
-I am a published author of several books covering FOSS in Technology, beginner-friendly guides on Selenium, and NightWatch.
+As the Founder of 5 Elements Learning, an e-learning organization, and Mosaic Words, a green literature publishing company, I combine entrepreneurship with technical expertise.
+I have authored five technical books and two works of fiction.
-I serve as a international speaker, reviewer, and organizer at international conferences focused on Testing, Automation, and AI.
+I contribute to FOSS and open-source projects, serving as a Selenium committer.
-I'm passionate about writing, reading, travel, nature conservation, and giving back to both society and the environment.
+I actively participate in the global testing and automation community, contributing to international conferences on Testing, Automation, AI, and related fields as a reviewer, jury member, organizer, and speaker.
+I hold multiple certifications aligned with my professional expertise and personal interests.
-I believe in #BeKind — starting with self.
+Beyond my professional endeavors, I dedicate time to writing, reading, travel, nature observation, and conservation initiatives.
+I am committed to contributing positively to society and the environment through both my expertise and resources, guided by the principle of #BeKind, beginning with self-compassion

 ## 🚀 What I Do